teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

 $ kubectl -n wordpress apply -f wordpress-backup-gcs.yaml
 ```

-- The pre-defined schedule is `@every 3m`, you can adjust this on the file.
+- The pre-defined schedule is `@every 3m`, you can adjust it in the file.

 - To pause the backup, set `paused: true` on the file and then apply the changes.